-- 1) The increase is due to the annual resetting of a 60 day reserve of expenses based on the current fiscal year's Hospital budget. - 2) The current period Facilities Replacement Fund is comprised of (\$ Millions):
+- 1) The increase is due to inter-company balances that have not been funded. - 2) The increase is due to the annual resetting of a 60 day reserve of expenses based on the current fiscal year's Hospital budget. - 3) The current period Facilities Replacement Fund is comprised of (\$ Millions):

-ECH Capital Replacement Fund (i.e. Funded Depr.) \$161 ECHD Appropriation Fund (fka: Capital Outlay) 23 ECH Women's Hospital Expansion 22 ECH BHS Replacement Building Fund 14 ECHD Capital Replacement Fund (i.e. Funded Depr.)
-1 \$221
+ECH Capital Replacement Fund (i.e. Funded Depr.) \$178 ECHD Appropriation Fund (fka: Capital Outlay) 17 ECH Women's Hospital Expansion 22 ECH BHS Replacement Building Fund 14 ECHD Capital Replacement Fund (i.e. Funded Depr.)
+1 \$232

-3) The current period Catastrophic & Malpractice Fund is comprised of (\$ Millions):
+4) The current period Catastrophic & Malpractice Fund is comprised of (\$ Millions):

-ECH Catastrophic Fund (aka: Earthquake Fund) \$15
+ECH Catastrophic Fund (aka: Earthquake Fund) \$17

 ECH Malpractice Reserve 2

-\$17
+\$19

-- 4) The decrease is due to the Bond Project Fund disbursements for the IMOB and BHS construction. - 5) The increase is due to inter-company balances that have not been funded. - 6) The increase in Net Patient Revenue due to growth in oncology, general medicine and surgical procedures. - 7) Insignificant variance. - 8) Higher expenses related to volume growth at the Hospital. - 9) The negative investment returns are due to poor market performance.
+- 5) The decrease is due to the Bond Project Fund disbursements for the IMOB and BHS construction. - 6) The decrease in Net Patient Revenue is due SVMD missing budget by \$16.1 million and the cancellation of elective procedures in March and April. - 7) Insignificant variance. - 8) Higher expenses related to the volume growth at the Hospital, through February.
+The cost associated with the cancellation of elective procedures in March and April and the direct expenses associated with COVID 19 pandemic. - 9) Negative variance is primarily due to poor performance in our investment returns this year.